What is a cancer of unknown primary?

 A carcinoma is a cancer that begins in the cells that line the inside or outside of a body organ.
 These cells are called epithelial cells.
 There are different types of carcinomas, depending on how the cancer cells look under the microscope.
 The 2 most common types are squamous cell carcinoma and adenocarcinoma.

 Cancers formed by flat cells that look like cells normally found on the surface of the skin or the linings of certain organs are called squamous cell cancers or squamous cell carcinomas.
 Squamous cell cancers can start in the mouth, throat, esophagus, lungs, anus, cervix, vagina, and some other organs.

 Cancers that develop from gland cells (cells that secrete a substance) are called adenocarcinomas.
 Gland cells are found in many organs of the body, including some that are not usually thought of as glands.
-For example, most cancers in the stomach and intestines are adenocarcinomas.
+For example, most cancers in the stomach, intestines, and colon are adenocarcinomas.
 About 4 of 10 lung cancers are adenocarcinomas.
 Adenocarcinomas can also develop in many other organs.